Klausdk1999/projeto21-sing-me-a-song/README.md

 This repository is split between front-end and back-end.

+Inside the folders you will find the .env files, they are used to set some global variables, fill them with your infos, your postgress url, your prefered port ...

 To run the React application you should open the terminal on the front-end folder, and run:

 `npm i` to install the needed node modules;